 Construction + Economy

-After five months of positive readings, the Architecture Billings Index (ABI), produced by the American Institute of Architects (AIA), has fallen into negative terrain.
-As a leading economic indicator of construction activity, the ABI reflects the approximate 9- to 12-month lag time between architecture billings and construction spending.
-The AIA reported the April ABI score [...]
+Billings at architecture firms across the country continue to increase.
+As a leading economic indicator of construction activity, the Architecture Billings Index (ABI) reflects the approximate 9- to 12-month lag time between architecture billings and construction spending.
+The American Institute of Architects (AIA) reported the November ABI score was 53.2, up from the mark of [...]

 Construction + Economy